Skip to main content

 The college is committed to creating an educational environment that is open to all individuals without discrimination on the basis of age, race, color, national origin/ancestry, religion, sex or gender, gender identity, sexual orientation, mental or physical disability, genetic information, or veteran status/membership in the uniformed services.

 This Equal Educational Opportunity policy provides procedures that will be used when a college student believes that they have experienced discrimination by a staff or faculty member, in violation of the college’s policies and procedures related to nondiscrimination.
-The policy does NOT cover allegations of sexual harassment, complaints of employment discrimination, or grade disputes.
-For sexual harassment complaints, please see the college’s Sexual Misconduct Policy.
+The policy does NOT cover allegations of sex discrimination, sexual harassment, sexual misconduct, complaints of employment discrimination, or grade disputes.
+For sex discrimination, sexual harassment, or sexual misconduct complaints, please see the college’s Interim Sexual Misconduct Policy.
 For allegations of discrimination in employment practices, please see the college’s Equal Employment Opportunity/Affirmative Action Policy.
 Grade disputes are governed by the college’s Grade Dispute Policy.

 Prohibition of Discrimination and Discriminatory Harassment